apache/openserverless-operator/README.md

 That's it.
 Now you can use `task build` to build the image

 7. Deploy the operator

-Execute the command
+To deploy a testing configuration of the OpenServerless operator execute the command

 ```shell
 task all
 ```

-it will deploy the openserverless-operator applying `/test/k3s/whisk.yaml` which will deploy a complete configuration but TLS and MONITORING.
+The operator instance will be configured applying the `test/k3s/whisk.yaml` template.
+All the components are activated except TLS and MONITORING.